Tonight (1999 TV programme): Format

 Tonight will often react to major news stories as they happen, with scheduled ITV shows pre-empted.
 Notable major events in recent times have been "Terror in London – A Tonight Special" after the terrorist attack in London (2017 Westminster attack) and "The Manchester Attack – A Tonight Special" after the Manchester Arena bombing.

 Reacting to the shock announcement of the 2017 United Kingdom general election two months earlier, Tonight programmed special "Leader Interview" specials – which gave each of the major political parties their own respective programmes via an interview with Julie Etchingham.
 Family and friends of the party leaders were also interviewed.

 It was after "The Leader Interviews: Theresa May" programme when the Prime Minister Theresa May went viral for revealing the naughtiest thing she had ever done was "running through fields of wheat" as a child in her interview with Etchingham.

 On 24 February 2022, Russia launched a large-scale invasion of Ukraine.
 War in Europe - A Tonight Special was broadcast across the ITV network on the same night, reacting to the developing story.
 Julie Etchingham presented the live programme from the ITV News studio, with reports from correspondents in Ukraine, Russia and in the studio.

+In 2024, an edition with new host Paul Brand interviewing Rishi Sunak during the general election campaign aired, for which Sunak had controversially left the Normandy landings early.
+During the interview, he appeared to suggest that there were "many things I would have wanted as a kid that I couldn't have", including Sky TV, in an effort to suggest he understood the problems facing ordinary people.
+Sunak was widely mocked for the remark, and the interview received significant coverage and attracted memes after ITV released parts of the interview a week prior to broadcast.